 installation, and additional modules can be created in C or

 C++.
 Because it is late-binding and requires minimal memory

 management, it is an ideal language for rapid prototyping.

 The Copy of Python that comes with Panda

-It is not necessary to install python, because the windows installer for Panda3D includes a copy.
-This is a completely normal copy of python, identical to what you would have if you installed python using the standard python installer.
-Panda's built-in copy of python is automatically added to the PATH environment variable.
-This enables you to type "python" at the command prompt, and it will run the python that comes with panda.
+On Windows, it is not necessary to install Python, because the Windows installer for Panda3D includes a copy.
+This is a completely normal copy of Python, identical to what you would have if you installed Python using the standard Python installer.
+Panda's built-in copy of Python is automatically added to the PATH environment variable.
+This enables you to type "python" at the command prompt, and it will run the Python that comes with Panda.

 What if I already have a copy of Python?

 If you already have a copy of Python, and you wish to use that instead of the one provided with panda, it is easy to do so.
 Simply create a "panda.pth" file inside your copy of Python, containing the path of the panda directory and the bin directory within it on separate lines (for example C:\Program Files\Panda3D-1.2.3 and C:\Program Files\Panda3D-1.2.3\bin).
 This will enable your copy of Python to find the panda libraries.

 For this to work, the version of Python that you use must match the version of Python included with panda.
 The panda libraries are compiled for that particular version, and will not work with any other.